nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    This enhancement will streamline user interaction, making the application more efficient and user-friendly, especially for power users.

 5. **`update_session` Command for Session Edits**
    Currently, session details—including members, session name, date, and points—are fixed upon creation and cannot be modified, which is problematic when adjustments are necessary.
 The current solution is to delete the session and create a new session with the updated details.
+This can be enhanced through the creation of an `update_session` command.

    **Example Requirement**: